 - Nearly 49% of the high-tech startups in Silicon Valley and Washington, D.C. are owned by Indians or Indian-Americans.

 - India sends more students to U.S. colleges than any country in the world.
 In 2004-2005, over 80,000 Indian students entered the U.S. China sent only 65,000 students during the same time.

 Some Images of our Incredible India :

 A Hindu wedding is traditionally conducted at least partially in Sanskrit, the language of most holy Hindu ceremonies.
 The local language of the people involved is also used since most Hindus do not understand Sanskrit.
-Hindus have many rituals that have evolved since traditional times and differ in many ways from the modern western wedding ceremony and also among the different regions, families, andcastes.
-The Hindus attach a lot of importance to marriages, and the ceremonies are very colourful and extend for several days.
-Also, outside the participants’ home is decorated with balloons and other decorations.
+Hindus have many rituals that have evolved since traditional times and differ in many ways from the modern western wedding ceremony and also among the different regions, families, and castes.
+The Hindus attach a lot of importance to marriages, and the ceremonies are very colorful and extend for several days.
+Also, outside of the participants’ home is decorated with balloons and other decorations.

-The pre-wedding ceremonies include engagement (involving vagdana or oral agreement and lagna-patra written declaration), and arrival of the groom’s party at the bride’s residence, often in the form of a formal procession.
+The pre-wedding ceremonies include engagement (involving vagdana or oral agreement and Lagna-Patra written declaration), and the arrival of the groom’s party at the bride’s residence, often in the form of a formal procession.
 The post-wedding ceremonies involve welcoming the bride to her new home.

 The Basis for a Fulfilling Married Life in Hinduism :